Yeha: Archeology

 Additionally, Yeha is the location of an Ethiopian Orthodox Tewahedo Church monastery.
-The edifice was founded according to tradition by Abba Aftse, one of the Nine Saints.
+It founded according to tradition by Abba Aftse, one of the Nine Saints.
 In his account of Ethiopia, Francisco Álvares mentions visiting this town in 1520 (which he called "Abbafaçem"), and provides a description of the ancient tower, the monastery, and the local church.
 This church was either the rededicated Great Temple, or a now destroyed building which the Deutsche Aksum-Expedition described in the early 20th century.
-(The current structure, which exhibits Aksumite architectural features, was built between 1948 and 1949.)
+(The current structure exhibits Aksumite architectural features and was built between 1948 and 1949.)

 The Central Statistical Agency has not published an estimate for this village's 2005 population.

-Explored briefly in February 1893 by the British antiquarian Theodore Bent and his wife Mabel, Yeha has also been the site of a number of archaeological excavations, beginning in 1952 by the Ethiopian Institute of Archeology.
-Although interrupted during the Derg regime, excavations were resumed in 1993 by a French archaeological team.
+Explored briefly in February 1893 by the British antiquarian Theodore Bent and his wife Mabel, Yeha has also been the site of several archaeological excavations, beginning in 1952 by the Ethiopian Institute of Archeology.
+Although interrupted by the Derg, excavations were resumed in 1993 by a French archaeological team.